RAWWiberg/isoseq_explorations/README.md

 The result is that there are several sets of primer sequences that one could choose from.

 ### i) The clustering workflow described on the isoseq3 github repository
-The workflow description at (https://github.com/PacificBiosciences/IsoSeq/blob/master/isoseq-clustering.md) gives the following option:
+The workflow description at [The isoseq3 github repository](https://github.com/PacificBiosciences/IsoSeq/blob/master/isoseq-clustering.md) gives the following option:

 "Example 1: Following is the primer.fasta for the Clontech SMARTer and NEB cDNA library prep, which are the officially recommended protocols:"